|

 hours.

 Even Yannis mother dances.
 With the trampoline keeping the kids occupied you can have a nice dinner and then join in the festivities or just hang out and listen and watch.
-It can get pretty wild and I have often wondered how some of the dancers wer abe to appear at breakfast so bright-eyed and bushy-tailed.
+It can get pretty wild and I have often wondered how some of the dancers were able to appear at breakfast so bright-eyed and bushy-tailed.
 But even on quiet nights its a friendly place to eat with good food and attentive service.
-And the trampoline gives the restaurant a lot of extra points.
+And the trampoline gives the restaurant a lot of extra points as does the new swimming

 |